jhoward321/PythonP2PBotnet/README.md

 * commander.py - command module to send commands to enslaved nodes in the botnet
 * server.tac - a kademlia server for clients to bootstrap into the network

-In addition to the above components, there are several example modules that can be executed by the botnet such as a ddos attack module, a keylogger module, and a bitcoin mining module.

 To use the botnet, perform the following commands on 3 separate machines.
 * Step 1: Start Bootstrap Server
 ```